mdtauqeeralam21/mdtauqeeralam21/README.md

 ## About Me

-- 🔭 Building exciting projects.
+-🔭 Currently immersed in fascinating projects.
-- 🌱 Learning NextJS, GraphQL & Node.js to enhance my skills.
+-🌱 Delving deep into Next.js, GraphQL, and Node.js to level up my skills.
-- 💬 Feel free to ask me anything about React, NextJS, GraphQL, and Java.
+-💬 Got questions about React, Next.js, GraphQL, or Java?
+Fire away!
-- 📫 How to reach me: mdta2108@gmail.com.
+-📫 Drop me a line at mdta2108@gmail.com.
+I'd love to hear from you!

 ## Connect with Me